 Hint: You’re most likely to find like-minded walkers if your personal beliefs align with NPA’s values.

 Hint: Watch out for groups that do not limit event attendees.
-50+ people on a single bush track will probably not be a great experience for you or others hoping to connect with nature.
+More than 50 people on a single bush track will probably not be a great experience for you or others hoping to connect with nature.